yseulthb/yseulthb.github.io/_posts/2018-05-09-veggie-diet.md

 Whereas some people may think that animal proteins and plant proteins are identical, the reality is more complex.
 Proteins are composed of chains of amino acids and these chains of amino acids differ according to the type of protein.
 This is important to take it into consideration because some of those amino acids are essential and can only come through food consumption.
 While animal proteins contain all those essential amino acids, plant proteins lack one or two of those essential amino acids in their chain.
 However, the good thing is that they do not all lack the same type of amino acids.
 Therefore, varying your diet with a great variety of vegetables, legumes, cereals, nuts and so on, will allow your body to get all the amino acids it needs.

--  *Avoid having tea or coffee after a meal // Limit your caffein intake to one cup of coffee per day <br>
+- <strong>Limit your caffein intake to one cup of coffee per day </strong> <br>
-/!\ HIGHLY DEBATED FACT /!\
+Even though caffein is of great help for digestion and for keeping you alert, it also has side effects.
-Even though caffein is of great help for digestion and for keeping you alert, it also has side effects The caffein will slow down your body ability to absorb minerals such as iron, magnesium, zinc or calcium.*
+The caffein will slow down your body ability to absorb minerals such as iron, magnesium, zinc or calcium.

 - <strong> After sport, add some salt to your water </strong> <br>
 The salt will favour your body homeostasis

 - <strong> Consider supplying yourself in iodine </strong> <br>
 Mostly found in sea animals and sea plants, and to a less extent in dairy products, iodine plays a huge role in thyroid regulation, being a component of thyroid hormones (this information always reminds me of those iodine tabs you get when there is a nuclear hazard).
 Nowadays, salt is also enriched in iodine, but not systematically.
 This measure has helped by lots to reduce the ocurance of iodine deficiency.
 Apparently it has been shown that soya might prevent the absorption of iodine at some levels.